 So how do you know whether your tour operator has experienced and knowledgeable guides?

 Currently, there are no objective certifications or ratings which can help you find the best Kilimanjaro guides.
 We are hoping to change that eventually and create an industry standard.
 However, there are ways that you can increase your chances of finding an experienced and well-trained guide.

-Firstly, you should book with a responsible tour operator.
+Firstly, you should book with a responsible climb operator.
 They tend to have the best guides, because they are better paid, trained properly and given the resources they need to navigate the mountain.

 How many guides should there be for my tour?

 Before booking a tour, make sure you understand the ratio of hikers to guides that will be provided by your operator.
 Having an adequate number of guides is essential to ensure a safe and successful climb.

 When climbing Kilimanjaro, you must have at most 2 climbers per guide, and at least 2 guides for groups of 2 climbers or more.

 This ensures that there will always be enough guides to assist climbers who require descent, while at the same time allowing all other climbers to continue their summit ascent safely.